Immigrant, Mother, Teacher

 After serving as a cross country coach for a year where both my teams were league champions, I realized that I loved working with groups of students.
 I decided to go back to school to get my teaching credential.
 When looking for a teaching job, I knew I wanted to work in an area that had historically struggled in public education.
 I wanted to understand a community like this and understand the stories first-hand, for myself.
 I decided to teach at a public high school in Watts, where I ended up spending more time at than at home for the next a few years.

-Join me in the fight for fairness
+Join me in the fight for equity

 My experience in Watts made me a better person.
 It is where I felt whole and truly grew to understand myself and the world.
 I served as Science Department Chair and in other leadership roles for 3 years, as well as taught Science courses.
 I realized that I had the pleasure of working with the smartest kids in the world each and every day who would and could do anything as long as they had an adult that cared and that they trust and as long as they were provided resources.
 I bought the first FIRST Robotics team to the community of Watts- Team 6904: the TeraWatts.
 Our award-winning team has garnered media attention in showing the power within the community of Watts.
 We are a force to be reckoned with.

 College education was unbearable.
 My undocumented students and families lived in a state of fear and anxiety.
 I taught students who were in foster care, and some who were homeless.
 Our school did not have as much access to wealth as other schools.
 Housing costs were too expensive, causing students to move out.
 The air is not healthy to breathe, and the water is not clean enough to drink.
 The football field had traces of toxic chemicals.
 This was just a few of the problems.
-It was easy to see that my low-income, first generation black and brown students were going through this while their more privileged counterparts in other communities had it much different.
+It was easy to see that my low-income, first generation Black and brown students were going through this while their more privileged counterparts in other communities had it much different.

-Each day in the classroom and on my Robotics team, I sought to build an “army” of advocates, critical thinkers, leaders and debaters.
+Each day in the classroom and on my Robotics team, I sought to build a group of advocates, critical thinkers, leaders and debaters.
 I taught my students to question everything, and to always be proud of who they are and where they come from.
 I also got involved in environmental activism in the community; in this, I sensed the distrust and disconnect between government at all levels and the community and rightly so, as many felt let down for far too many years.

 I also worked as commissioner for some time for my opponent, Mike Gipson, and noticed that when I challenged the status quo and the way he voted, my voice wasn’t welcome.
 In this capacity, I saw that the voices of community activists were not truly heard or accounted for, in a way that could lead to real, systemic change.